kamimrcht/webpage/mphf.md

 ### Open questions

-- Is there a better SPSS than super-k-mers to represent the set of keys in this application case?
+- Is there a better SPSS than super-_k_-mers to represent the set of keys in this application case?
 Possibly, one of the figure in the paper shows that LP-MPHF do not reach yet the new theoretical lower bound.
-A related question is how to deal efficiently with non-unique super-k-mers.
+A related question is how to deal efficiently with non-unique super-_k_-mers.
 - Can we think of solutions for fragmented input sets?
-The fragmentation is tightly linked to the representation of a k-mer set using a de Bruijn graphs, with k-1 overlaps between k-mers.
-Current SPSS focus on k-1 overlaps to link k-mers, but there must be possible generalizations.
+The fragmentation is tightly linked to the representation of a _k_-mer set using a de Bruijn graphs, with _k_-1 overlaps between _k_-mers.
+Current SPSS focus on _k_-1 overlaps to link k-mers, but there must be possible generalizations.

 ## Acknowledgments
 My [partner in crime](https://twitter.com/BQPMalfoy) reviewed this post with an expert's eye.